Topological phases protected by projective space-time inversion symmetry in alkaline-earth-metal-like atoms: Acknowledgments

 \section{Acknowledgments}

-X.Z. and S.J. are supported by National Key Research and Development Program of China under Grant No. 2022YFA1404201, the National Natural Science Foundation of China (NSFC) under Grant Nos.~12174233, 12004230 and 12034012, the Research Project Supported by Shanxi Scholarship Council of China and Shanxi ``1331KSC''.
-J.S.P. is supported by the Science Specialty Program of Sichuan University under Grant No. 2020SCUNL210 and the Fundamental Research Funds for the Central Universities under Grant No. YJ202212.
+X.Z. and S.J. are supported by National Key Research and Development Program of China under Grant No. 2022YFA1404201, the National Natural Science Foundation of China (NSFC) under Grant Nos.~12174233, 12004230 and 12034012, Fundamental Research Program of Shanxi Province under Grants No. 202403021221024, the Research Project Supported by Shanxi Scholarship Council of China and Shanxi ``1331KSC''.
+J.S.P. is supported by the Natural Science Foundation of Sichuan Province under Grant No. 2025ZNSFSC0058, the Science Specialty Program of Sichuan University under Grant No. 2020SCUNL210, the Fundamental Research Funds for the Central Universities under Grant No. YJ202212 and the National Key R$\&$D Program of China under Grant No. 2024YFF0508503.